 Brazil is the fifth-largest country by area and the sixth-most populous country in the world.
 Portuguese is the country's official language, and it is the only country in South America where Portuguese is the official language.
 The country is also one of the most multicultural and biodiverse countries in the world.
-If you are planning to visit Brazil, especially on a stopover flight, you'll need to know these facts about the country.
+If you are planning to visit the country, especially on a stopover flight, you'll need to know these facts about Brazil.

 1. The name “Brazil” is a reference to a tree